EPA's Region 6 Office

 NeT Regulated Community User Guide (PDF 4MB/92 pp)

-Welcome to the EPA Region 6 Water Enforcement Branch Offshore and Oil & Gas NPDES discharge web page.
+This is the Water Enforcement Offshore and Oil & Gas NPDES discharge web page.
 Mr. Robert Houston is the Regional Coordinator; his phone number is (214) 665-8565.
-Additional enforcement officers include: Mr. Anthony Loston (phone number (214) 665-3109) and Mr. Joshua Waldmeier (phone number (214) 665-8064).
+Additional enforcement officer: Mr. Anthony Loston (phone number (214) 665-3109).
 Ms. Sharon Angove is the Offshore Specialist; she handles general permit applications and processing of Discharge Monitoring Reports.
 Her phone number is (214) 665-6472.
 If you have non-enforcement permitting questions, please contact Mr. Isaac Chen, the permit writer, at (214) 665-7364.

-EPA Region 6 works closely with the Department of Interior's Bureau of Ocean Energy Management, Regulation and Enforcement (BOEMRE).
+This office works closely with the Department of Interior's Bureau of Ocean Energy Management, Regulation and Enforcement (BOEMRE).
 BOEMRE inspectors perform most of the NPDES offshore platform compliance inspections for EPA.
 Additionally, the US Coast Guard Marine Safety Office conducts inspections.
-EPA Region 6 works closely with the Offshore Operators Committee, which is a trade organization representing the offshore operators.
+We also work closely with the Offshore Operators Committee, which is a trade organization representing the offshore operators.

 The EPA Region 6 NPDES OCS General Permit No. GMG290000 was reissued with an effective date of October 1, 2012, expiring at midnight of September 30, 2017 [77 Fed.
 Reg.
 No. 196, p.
 61605].
 (Permit Language Link)